BScong/streaming-infrastructure/README.md

 We also built a burst generator that is sending 10,000 receipts to our entrypoint as fast as possible.
 With that generator, we can reach up to 11,000 receipts ingested per minute.

 In the figure below, we generate 5 to 10 receipts per second at the beginning.
 We then trigger a burst and the number of receipts ingested per minute increases.
+We see that during the burst, there is a time where the average number of receipts ingested by minute decreases but increases immediately after that, this moment is matching the time when the burst script ends, and that more resources can be allocated to Apache Storm.
 In blue, the plot represents the total benefits for the day.
 In green the average number of receipts ingested per minute.
 The orange plot represents sales by categories.

 ![Metrics for receipts](metrics-receipts.png)